 Learning Outcomes LO1.
 Discuss the role of EU related to security and defence, in particular CFSP/CSDP LO2.
 Identify the objectives of the EU Global Strategy and Strategic Compass LO3.
 Describe the concept and list the main actors of the EU-integrated approach to external conflict and crisis LO4.
 Explain organisational structures and decision-making processes in the EU in relation to CSDP LO5.
 Describe the Crises Management Procedures in CSDP missions and operations LO6.
 Explain the cooperation between civilian and military CSDP LO7.
 Explain the role of EU delegation and relevant partners on the ground LO8.
-Explain the principles of local ownership and the concept of sustainability Knowledge LO9.
-Define the Woman, Peace and Security (WPS)-agenda and the concept of Gender Talowiougo mainstreaming L10.
-Explain Human Rights mainstreaming in CSDP LO11.
-Describe the information flow between HQ and the field as well as the purpose of different types of reports in CSDP missions LO12.
-Describe the roles and functions of mission support at HQ level and in the field LO13.
-Explain command and control principles of duty of care LO14.
+Explain the principles of local ownership and the concept of sustainability LO9.
+Define the Woman, Peace and Security (WPS)-agenda and the concept of Gender mainstreaming LO10.
+Explain Human Rights mainstreaming in CSDP Knowledge LO11.
+Explain the impact of climate change, environmental degradation and exploitation on security and defence, and the concept of environmental mainstreaming in CSDP LO12.
+Describe the information flow between HQ and the field as well as the purpose of different types of reports in CSDP missions LO13.
+Explain the principles of duty of care LO14.
 Explain the EU approach to Security Sector Reform (SSR) LO15.
-Describe EU Commission and projects relevant for CSDP LO16.
-Explain the environmental and climate aspects in CSDP missions LO17.
+Describe EU Commission and projects relevant for CSDP LO17.
 Describe Protection of Cultural Heritage and its relevance in a CSDP context LO18.
 Explain the strategic and operational partnerships between EU and other organisations LO19.
-Apply the main principles of intercultural communication Skills LO20.
-Apply a gender analysis and youth-sensitive conflict analysis LO21.
-Apply the basics of monitoring, mentoring and advising (MMA) LO22.
+Understand the basic notion of hybrid threats in a CSDP context (including cyber and FIMI/disinformation) LO20.
+Explain the CSDP medical support systems for (physical and mental health) LO21.
+Explain the role of Rule of Law in CSDP missions LO22.
+Understand the security structures in EEAS related to CSDP LO23.
+Apply the main principles of intercultural communication LO24.
+Apply a gender analysis and youth-sensitive conflict analysis Skills LO25.
+Apply the basics of monitoring, mentoring and advising (MMA) LO26.
 Apply mediation, negotiation and dialogue (MND) as a conflict resolution tool.

-LO23.
+LO27.
 Analyse and formulate independent and well-informed opinions on why CSDP missions/operations are needed

-LO24.
+LO28.
 Perform in an international and multi-cultural working environment

-LO25.
+LO29.
 Integrate a gender perspective into all daily tasks and responsibilities

-LO26.
+LO30.
 Implement the missions mandate in line with the integrated approach, addressing nexus internal/external security

-LO27.
+LO31.
 Make use of the mission-planning documents

-LO28.
+LO32.
 Comply with the safety and security regulations

-LO29.
+LO33.
 Perform within a command and control structure and comply with the Standards of behaviour and Code of Conduct and Discipline